Should You Cover Microgreen Seeds? – A Test

 radish microgreens on day 2 left open to air and light

 Very little germination and growth.
 Notice how the soil along the edges is dry.
-More air circulation removes moisture from soil.
+More air circulation removes moisture from the soil.

 Covering Microgreen Seed Test - Day 3

 After the photos, all of the trays are exposed to light.
-The lights are on timers set for 14-hours.
+The lights are on timers set for 14 hours.

 The water is removed from the bottom tray (or the planting tray is placed into a new dry tray), and the planting trays are allowed to drain if they are saturated.

-This is the advantage of using a coco coir based planting mix.
-Overwatering is almost impossible if they're able to drain.
+This is the advantage of using a coco-coir-based planting mix.
+Overwatering is almost impossible if they’re able to drain.

 Differences Are Becoming Obvious